aanggaadc/vouch-handover/DECISIONS.md

 }
 ```

-This allows every operational statement to be traced back to the original evidence.
+This allows every statement in the handover to be traced back to underlying evidence.

-The application logic is responsible for:
+The system intentionally separates responsibilities:

+### AI Responsibilities

+* Translate multilingual night logs
+* Extract structured operational events
+* Normalize free-text observations

+### Application Responsibilities

-* issue reconciliation
+* Issue reconciliation
-* issue grouping
+* Issue lifecycle tracking
-* handover categorization
+* Handover categorization

-The language model is only used to help interpret and structure free-text night logs.

-Operational conclusions are not generated directly by the model.
+* Prioritization
+* Evidence linking

+The model never generates the final handover directly.

+Instead, it produces structured events which are validated and processed by deterministic application logic.

-This approach reduces the risk of unsupported statements appearing in the final handover.
+This significantly reduces the risk of unsupported operational conclusions.

 ---

+## Handling Free-Text Logs

+One night in the dataset was recorded entirely as free text, including non-English content.

+To support this, I introduced a Gemini-based extraction layer.

+The model converts free-text observations into normalized operational events using a constrained schema and predefined event types.

+Examples extracted from the sample log include:

+* maintenance issues
+* facilities issues
+* deposit issues
+* occupancy discrepancies
+* safe access issues
+* no-show updates

+The extracted events enter the same reconciliation pipeline as structured events.

+This avoids creating separate logic paths for structured and unstructured data.

+---

 ## Handling Incomplete Information

-Operational data is often incomplete.
+Operational logs frequently contain incomplete information.

 Examples include:

 * complaints without room numbers
-* maintenance reports with missing details
 * guest references without identifiers

-Rather than inventing missing information, the system preserves available evidence and allows the issue to remain partially specified.
+* observations without confirmed outcomes

+The system preserves uncertainty instead of filling gaps with assumptions.

+Unknown fields remain null and unresolved situations remain open or pending until additional evidence becomes available.

-The priority is maintaining correctness and traceability.
+The goal is correctness over completeness.

 ---

+## Prompt Injection & Trust Boundaries

+The dataset contains examples of user-generated content and operational notes.

+Because free-text logs can contain arbitrary content, the extraction prompt explicitly treats all log content as data rather than instructions.

+The model is instructed to:

+* ignore commands embedded in logs
+* ignore instructions inside guest messages
+* extract facts only
+* return structured JSON

+This prevents operational notes from influencing system behavior beyond fact extraction.

+---

+## Structured Logging

+The ingestion pipeline emits structured logs for operational debugging.

+Examples include:

+* night log import started
+* night log parsed successfully
+* extraction counts
+* parsing failures
+* import failures

+This allows another engineer (or AI agent) to investigate why a handover was generated incorrectly and trace failures to a specific stage of the pipeline.

+---

 ## Where AI Helped Most

-AI was most useful for:
+AI was most valuable for converting inconsistent free-text logs into structured operational events.

-* interpreting free-text night logs
-* extracting structured operational information
+This included:

+* multilingual content
-* handling inconsistent writing styles
+* informal writing styles
-* normalizing information into a common event structure

-This reduced the amount of custom parsing logic required.
+* missing formatting
+* mixed operational context

+Without a model, the extraction logic would likely require a large amount of brittle rule-based parsing.

 ---

 ## Where AI Got In The Way

-AI was less reliable when asked to determine operational state directly.
+AI was unreliable when asked to make operational decisions.

-Tasks such as:
+Examples include:

-* deciding whether an issue is resolved
+* deciding whether an issue is truly resolved
-* reconciling issue timelines
+* determining issue priority
+* linking events across nights
-* prioritizing operational actions
+* identifying operational ownership

-benefit from deterministic application logic and explicit source references.

-For that reason, these decisions are handled by the application rather than delegated to the model.
+These tasks became significantly more predictable when handled through deterministic application logic.

+The final design therefore limits AI to extraction and normalization only.

 ---

 ## What I Would Do In Hours 3–6

-Given additional time, I would:
+Given additional time I would:

-1. Add confidence scoring for extracted events.
+1. Add confidence scores to extracted events.
-2. Implement automatic contradiction detection.
+2. Implement contradiction detection and escalation.
-3. Introduce issue history and state transition tracking.
+3. Add issue history timelines.
-4. Add automated regression tests using historical handovers.
+4. Build automated regression tests using historical handovers.
 5. Add Slack and email delivery channels.
-6. Add operational dashboards for issue monitoring.
+6. Add manager-facing operational dashboards.
+7. Improve prioritization using historical resolution patterns.

 ---

 ## One Thing That Surprised Me

-The most difficult part was not parsing text.
+The difficult part was not generating summaries.

-The harder problem was preserving operational context across multiple nights while keeping the handover concise, actionable, and grounded in evidence.
+The difficult part was maintaining issue continuity across multiple nights.

+A useful handover requires understanding that:

+* an issue may remain open for several days
+* an issue may appear resolved and later reopen
+* multiple events can refer to the same operational problem

-The challenge is closer to issue tracking and operational decision support than traditional text summarization.
+The challenge ended up looking much more like issue tracking and operational reconciliation than traditional text summarization.